Biometix/bqat-cli/README.md

 ### Optional Flags
 You can append optional flags as follows:

-* -M, --mode         (REQUIRED)  Specify assessment mode (Fingerprint, Face, IRIS).
++ -M, --mode         (REQUIRED)  Specify assessment mode (Fingerprint, Face, Iris).
 * -I, --input        (REQUIRED)  Specify input directory
-* -O, --output       (OPTIONAL)  Specify output csv file or directory
++ -O, --output       (OPTIONAL)  Specify output csv file or directory
-* -B, --benchmark    (OPTIONAL)  Run system benchmarking analysis
++ -B, --benchmark    (OPTIONAL)  Run system benchmarking analysis
-* -L, --limit        (OPTIONAL)  Set a limit for number of files to scan
++ -L, --limit        (OPTIONAL)  Set a limit for number of files to scan
-* -F, --filename     (OPTIONAL)  Specify filename pattern for searching in the folder
++ -F, --filename     (OPTIONAL)  Specify filename pattern for searching in the folder
-* -S, --search       (OPTIONAL)  Specify file types to search within the input folder
++ -S, --search       (OPTIONAL)  Specify file types to search within the input folder
-* -C, --convert      (OPTIONAL)  Specify file types to convert before processing
++ -C, --convert      (OPTIONAL)  Specify file types to convert before processing
-* -T, --target       (OPTIONAL)  Specify target type to convert to
++ -T, --target       (OPTIONAL)  Specify target type to convert to
-* -E, --extension    (OPTIONAL)  Enable customized extension function
++ -E, --extension    (OPTIONAL)  Enable customized extension function
-* -A, --arm          (OPTIONAL)  Disable multithreading (For ARM64 platform)
-* -X, --interactive  (OPTIONAL)  Enter terminal interactive ui
 * --help             Show a help message

 If the output or log options are not specified then the tool will use a default value.